 ELIZABETH ABEGG: I wanted to create a tangible space to harness all the creativity that flows through us, and somewhere our customers could experience the aesthetic of our brand beyond the elusive world of social media.
 We infused everything we love into this space.
 It feels like us, and it feels like home.

 MD: Can you name some key influences that had a major impact on the look and feel of the store?

 EA: We’ve always been inspired by far-off cultures and beautifully timeworn natural materials.
 The space has an eclectic mix of contrasting surfaces and eras; white resin floors are paired with 200-year-old antique Moroccan doors.
-We drew on our love of the exotic but sourced locally as much as possible.

 The exposed beams were reclaimed from the old Bangalow Bridge, and our counter was made from an old footbridge.
 We’ve spent the last seven years immersed in so many incredible interiors and imagery that it wasn’t hard to create a striking mood board that we could refer back to.